 There is nothing, I repeat, nothing like a homemade truffle.
 Forget the wax-covered “chocolate” in the store and make your sweetheart (or yourself) some really good quality truffles.
-These are very easy to make on your own, but they’re just as fun to make with a friend, your sweetie, or the kids (yours or borrow someone else’s).
+These are very easy to make on your own, but they’re just as fun to make with a friend, your sweetie, or the kids.
 And for the Nutella lover in your life, these are really just perfection.

-The basic truffle is equal parts heavy cream and chocolate, but since we are adding Nutella here, I cut back a bit on the cream so the truffle ganache wouldn’t end up runny and would set nicely.
-Then, I decided to have a little fun with toppings for the truffles and cover half the truffles in organic unsweetened cocoa powder and the other half in toasted hazelnuts.
+The basic truffle is equal parts heavy cream and chocolate.
+Since we are adding Nutella here, I cut back on the cream so the truffle ganache would set nicely.
+Then, I decided to have a little fun with toppings for the truffles.
+Half are rolled in unsweetened cocoa powder and the other half in toasted hazelnuts.
 You could also use sprinkles or chocolate shavings, whatever makes you happy.

-Package your little truffles in mini candy liners and put them in your favorite box for gifting, or just store them in the refrigerator where they will, in theory, be good for up to one week, but we all know they won’t last that long.
+Package your little truffles in mini candy liners and put them in your favorite box for gifting.
+You may also refrigerate them up to one week, but we all know they won’t last that long.

 - 6 oz heavy cream